wookiisky/think-bot/README.en.md

 ## Introduction

-This Chrome extension was initially created for summarizing web pages.
-It has since evolved to handle tasks like abbreviation, inspiration, and critical analysis, becoming a key tool for me to enhance my cognition (reading, extending, writing) with AI.

-It is:
+Chrome extension:
-- A handy tool for conversing with web pages
+- A handy tool for conversing with web pages, summary, etc.
 - Emphasizes making the AI think a little more
 - Prompts designed with 'Role' rather than workflow

+It was initially created for summarizing web pages then evolved to handle tasks like abbreviation, inspiration, and critical analysis, becoming a key tool for me to enhance my cognition with AI.

 Note: **Do not let AI think for you.**